Louis Domingue: Pittsburgh Penguins

-In the following off-season, having left the Flames as a free agent, Domingue extended his career in the NHL by agreeing to a one-year, two-way contract with the Pittsburgh Penguins on September 2, 2021.
-Domingue spent most of the regular season in the AHL with the Wilkes-Barre/Scranton Penguins, the Pittsburgh team's minor league affiliate, recording a 10–9–4 record and a .924 save percentage.
-He appeared in two games with the Pittsburgh Penguins, going 1–1–0 with a .952 save percentage.
-After the Penguins' starting goaltender Tristan Jarry injured his foot weeks before the 2022 Stanley Cup playoffs, Domingue was called up to serve as temporary backup goaltender to Casey DeSmith.
+As a free agent in the following off-season, Domingue signed a one-year, two-way contract with the Pittsburgh Penguins on September 2, 2021.
+Domingue spent most of the regular season in the AHL with Pittsburgh's AHL affiliate, the Wilkes-Barre/Scranton Penguins, recording a 10–9–4 record and a .924 save percentage.
+He appeared in two games with Pittsburgh, going 1–1–0 with a .952 save percentage.
+After Pittsburgh's starting goaltender Tristan Jarry injured his foot weeks before the 2022 Stanley Cup playoffs, Domingue was called up to serve as temporary backup goaltender to Casey DeSmith.

 Domingue was unexpectedly called into service in Game 1 of the first round matchup against the New York Rangers after DeSmith exited midway through the second overtime period with a lower body injury, and stopped all 17 shots he faced before Evgeni Malkin won the game for Pittsburgh in triple overtime.
 Domingue noted that he had not expected to play and had eaten "quite the meal" of spicy pork and broccoli between the first and second overtime periods.
-"Spicy pork and broccoli" soon became an meme among Pittsburgh fans, and the team itself.
+"Spicy pork and broccoli" soon became a meme among Pittsburgh fans, and the team itself.
 DeSmith was subsequently ruled out for the remainder of the playoffs, leaving Domingue as the team's starting goaltender.
 He then recorded his first victorious postseason start in Game 3 on May 7 to give the Penguins a 2–1 series lead.
-The series attracted media attention for Domingue's success versus the Rangers' starting goaltender Igor Shesterkin, the favourite for the Vezina Trophy, who was pulled from the net in both games 3 & 4.
+The series attracted media attention for Domingue's success versus the Rangers' starting goaltender Igor Shesterkin, the favourite for the Vezina Trophy, who was pulled from the net in both games 3 and 4.
 The series turned against the Penguins in game 5 when captain Sidney Crosby was forced to exit midway through, and he allowed a bad goal late in Game 6.
-Consequently, they lost Games 5 & 6.
-Jarry returned to the net for Game 7, but they were eliminated.
+Pittsburgh lost games 5 and 6.
+Jarry returned to the net for game 7, but the Penguins were eliminated.